aorith/aorith.github.io/content/posts/secrets-sops.md

 Cloud providers aim to offer a wide range of services, from container registries and DNS to message queues and storage.
 However, there's one aspect I prefer to keep away from the cloud, and that's secrets management.
 While it's not always possible to do so, as some applications are tightly integrated with a specific cloud, I try to maintain this separation whenever possible, provided my `$DAYJOB` allows for it of course.

-I don't avoid it, some project secrets are better managed in the cloud, but if the project can avoid this vendor lock-in an alternative is always welcome.
+I don't avoid it, some project secrets are better managed in the cloud, but if the project can circumvent this vendor lock-in, an alternative is always welcome.

 ## SOPS and age